Doctor at heart of HIV data leak to stand trial in May for drug charges

 He is accused of trafficking and administering methamphetamine at a hotel room in Swissotel The Stamford on Feb 26, 2018 to another man, Mr Sim Eng Chee.
 He faces a maximum 20 years' jail term for this, with 15 strokes of the cane.

-He was also allegedly found with drug utensils at the lobby of the Conrad Centennial Hotel Lobby on March 2, 2018.
+He was also allegedly found with drug utensils at the Conrad Centennial hotel lobby on March 2, 2018.
 The maximum sentence for this is a fine of S$10,000 and three years behind bars, or both.